 DON’T just document the current best practices without looking for opportunities to improve them.

-DON’T think about standardized work creation as a one-time event; it should be continually refined over time.
+DON’T think about standardized work created as a one-time event; it should be continually refined over time.

 DON’T change procedures or processes without updating the standardized work.
 Doing so will cancel out the positive impact of standardized work.